3 Sampling

 3.3.2 Statistical definitions

-These types of distributions have a special name: sampling distributions; their visualization displays the effect of sampling variation on the distribution of a point estimate; in this case, the sample proportion \(\hat{\rho}\).
-Using these sampling distributions, for a given sample size \(n\), we can make statements about what values we typically expect.
+These types of distributions have a special name: sampling distributions.
+The visualization displays the effect of sampling variation on the distribution of a point estimate: the sample proportion \(\hat{\rho}\).
+Using these sampling distributions, for a given sample size \(n\), we can make statements about what range of values we typically expect.

-For example, observe the centers of all three sampling distributions: they are all roughly centered around \(0.4 = 40\%\).
+For example, observe the centers of all three sampling distributions: all around \(0.4 = 40\%\).
 Furthermore, observe that while we are somewhat likely to observe sample proportions of red beads of \(0.2 = 20\%\) when using the shovel with 25 slots, we will almost never observe a proportion of 20% when using the shovel with 100 slots.
 Observe also the effect of sample size on the sampling variation.
-As the sample size \(n\) increases from 25 to 50 to 100, the variation of the sampling distribution decreases and thus the values cluster more and more tightly around the same center of around 40%.
-We quantified this variation using the standard deviation of our sample proportions, seeing that the standard deviation decreases with the square root of the sample size:
+As the sample size \(n\) increases from 25 to 50 to 100, the variation of the sampling distributions decreases and thus the values cluster more and more tightly around the same center: about 40%.

-So as the sample size increases, the standard deviation of the proportion of red beads decreases.
+So as the sample size increases, the standard deviation of the proportion of red beads across the 1,000 replications decreases.
 This type of standard deviation has another special name: standard error

-The “standard error” (SE) is a term that measures the accuracy with which a sample distribution represents a population through the use of standard deviation.
-Specifically, SE is used to refer to the standard deviation of a sample statistic (aka point estimate), such as the mean or median.
+The standard error (SE) is the standard deviation of a sample statistic (aka point estimate), such as the mean or median.
 For example, the “standard error of the mean” refers to the standard deviation of the distribution of sample means taken from a population.

 In statistics, a sample mean deviates from the actual mean of a population; this deviation is the standard error of the mean.